 Maurice has appeared at all levels of court in Alberta and has experience in front of the Labour Relations Board, the Human Rights Tribunal, Appeals Commission for Workers’ Compensation, and Employment Standards.

 Maurice is a first-generation immigrant to Canada, born and raised in northern Germany and is fluent in German.
-In his spare time, Maurice enjoys spending time with his three children, music, and following his hopeless soccer club Hamburg SV in the Bundesliga.
+In his spare time, Maurice enjoys spending time with his four children, music, and following his hopeless soccer club Hamburg SV in the Bundesliga.

 Professional Associations, Affiliations and Community Activities: